dotnet/docs/includes/core-changes/corefx/3.0/disambiguate-generic-type-for-groupcollection.md

 #### Reason for change

 This was an [unintentional breaking change](https://github.com/dotnet/corefx/pull/30077).
 Because it has been like this for some time, we don't plan to revert it.
-In additional, such a change would itself be breaking.
+In addition, such a change would itself be breaking.

 #### Recommended action